 One lady told me one day that I brighten up the place when I come in, then the next day she told me that I was too noisy!

 Bingo is quite entertaining.
 One lady says she is not going to play anymore if she doesn’t keep getting numbers on her card.
 Another man always wants to win the last round as they get a chocolate, and quite often he does win and gets his chocolate!
 Another lady always wants a cup of tea, and she also likes chocolate.

 My mother now has vascular dementia and is not the same person anymore.
 It’s very sad to see the change in her.
-Some days she seems happy and the next she is upset and one day she got angry at me.
-She doesn’t join in at craft anymore, she just has no interest at all.
+Some days she seems happy and the next she is upset, and one day she got angry at me.
+She doesn’t join in at craft anymore; she just has no interest at all.
 She still comes to Bingo, but now she is at my table with the people that I have to help.
-Some can’t hear properly, others get distracted while others just nod off.
+Some can’t hear properly; others get distracted while others just nod off.

-I love my mother so much, in the past she has helped me a lot when I was going through a rough patch with my marriage, so now it’s my turn to help her, and I know it is only going to get more difficult.
-Some days are harder then others, and some days it just gets to me.
+I love my mother so much, in the past, she has helped me a lot when I was going through a rough patch with my marriage, so now it’s my turn to help her, and I know it is only going to get more difficult.
+Some days are harder than others, and some days it just gets to me.
 But as long as mum is here with us, I will always be there for her.

 Do you have a parent in a nursing home?
 Do you visit them often?
 Or have you ever volunteered at a nursing home or retirement village?
 What was your experience?